 - Listen to music or hangs out with friends.

 - Watch a funny video when you feel stress and anxiety.
 Laughter reduces stress and makes you happy.

 - Rest yourself by making your muscles relax from head to toe by lying down on your back o the floor with your arms and body in a relaxed position.

 - Ghosting your social media for a day or two will greatly reduce your stress.

-- Go for 10 minutes walk in your neighbourhood; will induce endorphins, a hormone that reduces stress.
+- Go for 10 minutes walk in your neighborhood; will induce endorphins, a hormone that reduces stress.
 You can visit the park too.

 - Drink fresh orange or lime juice.
 Vitamin C, found in these fruits release the stress hormones.